GuoyuYin/Pacaller/README.md

 -   **Resource-Driven Input Generation**
     The tool parses kernel C source code to automatically extract critical network entities such as data structures, type definitions, and constants.
 These extracted resources are then used to generate two core types of fuzzing inputs: accurate, protocol-aware syscall specifications in Syzlang format, and packet models for evaluating packet-handling logic.

--   **Packet-Syscall Ensemble Fuzzing**
+-   **Packet-Syscall Coordinated Fuzzing**
-    Pacaller employs an ensemble fuzzing methodology that coordinates syscall execution and packet injection through a feedback-driven loop.
+    Pacaller employs an coordinated fuzzing methodology that coordinates syscall execution and packet injection through a feedback-driven loop.
 The mechanism uses runtime information from syscall execution to guide packet generation, and vice versa.
 A weighted scoring strategy steers the fuzzing process toward network-related code areas, enabling the efficient discovery of vulnerabilities that depend on complex interactions.

 ## Workflow